-- 16 (b) The fueling of electric vehicles using electricity certified 17 by the department to have a carbon intensity of zero.
-Such 18 electricity must include, at minimum: - (i) Electricity for which a renewable energy credit or other environmental attribute has been retired or used only for purposes of the clean fuels program; and - (ii) Electricity produced using a zero emission resource, including but not limited to solar, wind, water, geothermal, renewable natural gas, or the industrial combustion of biomass consistent with RCW 70.235.020(3), that is directly supplied as a transportation fuel by the generator of the electricity; - (c) The provision of zero emission vehicle refueling infrastructure, including but not limited to fast charging battery electric vehicle infrastructure and renewable hydrogen electric vehicle refueling infrastructure; and - 31 (d) The use of smart vehicle charging technology that results in 32 the fueling of an electric vehicle during times when the carbon 33 intensity of grid electricity is comparatively low. - 34 (2) The rules adopted by the department may establish limits for 35 the number of credits that may be earned each year by persons 36 participating in the program for some or all of the activities 37 specified in subsection (1) of this section.
+- (b) The fueling of electric vehicles using electricity certified by the department to have a carbon intensity of zero.
+Such electricity must include, at minimum: - (i) Electricity for which a renewable energy credit or other environmental attribute has been retired or used only for purposes of the clean fuels program; and - (ii) Electricity produced using a zero emission resource, including but not limited to solar, wind, geothermal, or the industrial combustion of biomass consistent with RCW 70.235.020(3), that is directly supplied as a transportation fuel by the generator of the electricity; - 18 (c) The provision of zero emission vehicle refueling 19 infrastructure, including but not limited to fast charging battery 20 electric vehicle infrastructure and hydrogen electric vehicle 21 refueling infrastructure; and - (d) The use of smart vehicle charging technology that results in the fueling of an electric vehicle during times when the carbon intensity of grid electricity is comparatively low. - (2) The rules adopted by the department may establish limits for the number of credits that may be earned each year by persons participating in the program for some or all of the activities specified in subsection (1) of this section. - 29 (3) The rules adopted by the department may provide the 30 opportunity for the department to evaluate transportation fuels using 31 a third-party screening protocol that assesses social, environmental, 32 or labor impacts associated with a fuel. - NEW SECTION.

-NEW SECTION.
 Sec.
 7. (1) Except where otherwise provided in sections 2 through 11 of this act, the department should seek to adopt rules that are harmonized with the regulatory standards, exemptions, reporting obligations, and other clean fuels program compliance requirements of other states that: